 Many people’s idea of things to do in the Maldives involves lying on a beautiful white sand beach sipping cocktails.
 However, there are so manymore activities to do in the Maldives, especially if you loive an active holiday like I do.
 In the Maldives there are so many water activities and marine adventures to be had!
 Here is my list of the best activities to do in the Maldives followed by some favourite experiences of tourists visiting these paradise islands.

-- Snorkel with turtles (Thoddoo is the best island for this!)
+- Snorkel with turtles (Thoddoo island is one of the best turtle spots

 - Scuba dive with sharks (in Fuvahmulah island)